-YHKCC students visit Hung Sing Yeh to learn about the environmental challenges and the Art of Awareness
+YHKCC students visit Hung Sing Yeh, Lamma to learn about environmental challenges through the Art of Awareness

 Thirty Year 10 and Year 11 students from the YMCA of Hong Kong Christian College (YHKCC) in Tung Chung visited Lamma as part of Service Outreach activities exploring pollution issues in Hong Kong.
 Paul Wong led the expedition to Lamma’s most popular gazetted beach at Hung Sing Yeh, where they met with Living Lamma Chair Roz Keep.